-Where do the smells come from?
+Where do bad AC smells come from?

-If it doesn’t smell like rotten eggs, you are likely experiencing a different issue.
+If it doesn’t smell like rotten eggs, you probably have a different challenge.

 It’s also possible that a little critter navigated into your duct system and died.
 You can turn off your air conditioner and either give our team or pest control a call to come and get the animal.